Kotlin/kotlinx.serialization/docs-website/topics/serialization-create-and-use-serializers.md

 ### Serialize classes with a surrogate class

-You can use a _surrogate class_ when you want to:
+You can use a _surrogate class_, a class that matches the serialized form of another class, when you want to:

 * Change how a class is serialized without modifying the class itself.
 * Avoid [creating a composite serializer](#create-a-custom-composite-serializer).
 * Validate the serialized form before creating the original class.
 * Handle cases where direct serialization doesn't fit the class's rules.

-A surrogate class is a class that matches the serialized form of another class.

 You can make surrogate classes [`private`](visibility-modifiers.md#class-members), and use an `init` block to enforce constraints on the serial representation of the class.
 You can also [define a custom serial name](serialization-customization-options.md#customize-serial-names) to keep the serialized type name unchanged.